ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : False

-This property specifies whether addresses of other interfaces should be advertises to the peer endpoint by the protocol stack, e.g., to enable using multiple paths.
+This property specifies whether alternative addresses, e.g., of other interfaces, should be advertised to the peer endpoint by the protocol stack to enable using multiple paths.
 Note that this may have privacy implications because it may make users linkable across multiple paths.